eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 }
 ```

 This callback is triggered for every CUDA API call.
-We use it to:
-1. Intercept kernel launches
-2. Instrument the kernel before it runs
-3. Enable or disable our instrumentation
-4. Reset the counter before execution
-5. Print results after the kernel completes
+We use it to intercept kernel launches, instrument the kernel before it runs, enable or disable our instrumentation, reset the counter before execution, and print results after the kernel completes.

 ## How It Works: Device Side (inject_funcs.cu)